rockpenguin/terraform-gcp-compute-network/README.md

-# Terraform Module for GCP Compute Network
+# Terraform Module for GCP Compute Network/VPC

 This is a Terraform module for easily creating GCP networking resources.